furawa/guesserGame/README.md

 - Learn how to create an element
 - Learn how to add an element in the DOM
 - Learn how to style an element using Javascript syntax
+- Learn how to change an input value by clicking buttons
 ## How to play
 The goal of the game is to find a random number between 0 and 9.
 You are playing against a computer.